Using Your Library This Week

 - Services such as Homeword Bound, interlibrary loans (ILLs), and obituary research are now available.

-- Meeting rooms and children’s play areas (early learning spaces) are not available.
+- Children’s play areas (early learning spaces) are not currently available; children may still access computers.

 You can apply for a library card.
 Deschutes County residents 17 and older can apply online here by clicking on “Pre-apply online.”
 For children ages 16 and younger, parents/guardians can also apply online for a library card for the child using the same link.
 We will process applications online and get a card number to you via email within three business days.